 Speaking of dates, you may be able to contact the lender and change the regular due date to a different point in the month.
 When all your payments are due around the same time, it becomes harder to miss a payment!

 The Credit You Deserve: What Comes Next?

-When it comes to finance, business, real estate, and more, my mini-courses have all the info you need.
-To take better control of your finances, all you have to do is subscribe!
+My mini-courses have all the info you need regarding finance, business, real estate, and more.
+To control your finances better, all you have to do is subscribe!

 Lastly…don't forget that if you own a business, you should get a business credit card that is not connected to your personal credit!
 This way, you can run up a balance if need be, and it won't bring down your personal score.

 Joe DiSanto is the founder of Play Louder!
 He has built multi-million dollar businesses, produced critically acclaimed documentaries and an Emmy-winning TV show, invested millions in real estate, and semi-retired at age 43.
 Now, Joe serves as a Fractional CFO for several creative firms and is sharing a lifetime of fiscal know-how via Play Louder, an invaluable resource that helps individuals and business owners increase their net worth and plan better for their future.